metanull-operator/eth2-ubuntu/README.md

 # prometheus
 #   - This only needs to be enabled if you want to access prometheus directly.
 sudo ufw allow 9090/tcp

+# json_exporter
+#   - This only needs to be enabled if you want to access blackbox_exporter stats directly.
+sudo ufw allow 7979/tcp
 ```
 ## Common Commands
 The following are some common commands you may want to use while running this setup.